Skip navigation

 Apply Access Tags to Admins

 • Owners can access all subaccounts and cannot be selected.
-Already selected admins who have already been assigned a different access tag can't be selected.
+Admins who have already had this access tag applied to them cannot be selected.

 3. Scroll to the “Subaccounts with this access tag” table and then click on Apply tag to Subaccounts.